briamorr/IntersightDeviceContractStatus/README.md

-<b>Example: List devices that are not covered or having an expiring soon contract status from Intersight<b>
+<b>Example: List devices that are not covered or having an expiring soon contract status from Intersight</b>

 Pre-reqs: